abhijeetvhotkar/supply-blockchain/ReadMe.md

 ## How to run the project

 - Use the link to setup Kaleido Blockchain [Click Here](https://github.com/kaleido-io/developer-challenge/blob/master/README.md#setting-up-your-kaleido-blockchain)
+- Change the environment variables filename `dbserver->.env.template` to `.env`
-- Once all the configurations are added in the `server->config.js` file go ahead and run the `script.sh` script to spin up the complete project
+- Once all the configurations are added in the `server->config.js` file go ahead and run the `script.sh` script to spin up database, frontend and backend servers.

 ### User interaction